N-Gibson/build-your-own-backend/README.md

 note: since this server is hosted locally on your machine.
 All API URL's will be prefaced with http://localhost:3000

+### Heroku
+  - This API is also deployed on Heroku.
+All endpoints can be accessed there as well rather than cloning the application locally.

 ### Endpoints

 This API consitst of 9 endpoints.
 There is a root get request, indicating that the back end is up and running correctly.
 From there, are 4 GET endpoints, 2 POST endpoints and 2 DELETE endpoints.